functionland/docs/docs/RFCs/private-network.md

 ```
 and change connect interface to get a list of peerId`s from:
 ```
 connect: (peerId: string) => Connection
 ```
 to
 ```
  connect: (peerId: [string]) => Connection
 ```

+We need to change [`Connection`](https://github.com/functionland/fula/blob/main/libraries/fula-client/src/connection.ts) in the way that:
+- Connection `Status`
+- If we connect to at least one box we are `Online`.
+- When we are not connected to any box and try to connect we are at `Connecting`.
+- When connection fails to all the serverPeerIds we Are `Offline`.
+- Connection should have a list of `serverPeerId`.
-And change the logic to connect to all the boxes and keep connection alive.
+- Connect to all the `serverPeerId` and keep the connection alive.

 ## Case Study
-For dogfooding of new changes we can copy of [react-gallery](https://github.com/functionland/fula/tree/main/examples/react-gallery). and change
+For dogfooding of new changes we can use a copy of [react-gallery](https://github.com/functionland/fula/tree/main/examples/react-gallery) and change
 the [`BoxConfig`](https://github.com/functionland/fula/blob/main/examples/react-gallery/src/components/BoxConfig.jsx)
-to get list of comma seperated peerIds.
+to get list of comma seperated peerIds and [`App`](https://github.com/functionland/fula/blob/main/examples/react-gallery/src/App.js) should change to pass the list of peerId's to fula-client.

-note: if example repo would be outside mono-repo we can just use branch for describing every functionality.
+Note: if example repo would be outside mono-repo we can just use branch for describing every functionality.

 ## Alternative approaches